|Velvety Passion Flower (Photo credit: Wikipedia)|

-Ever drawn to conflict, real or imagined, the media is now trying to make it sound like there is a great split in the atheist community over how vocal we should be in our criticism of religion.
-I am not convinced that this is a real conflict, but there are clearly differences among atheists in what is perceived as our responsibility to society.
 The mistake the media is making, as is its tendency, is one of oversimplification.
-Sure, there are atheists who just want religious people to leave them alone and who have no interest in expressing their opinions.
+Sure, there are atheists who just want religious people to leave them alone and who have little interest in expressing opinions contrary to religion.
 There are also outspoken atheists, activists working toward meaningful change.
-The problem is that most atheists fall somewhere between these poles such that any artificial dichotomization is going to be misleading.
+The problem is that most atheists fall somewhere between these poles such that any artificial dichotomies will be misleading.

 It is interesting that the question buzzing around the atheist blogosphere is what to call atheists who tend toward the outspoken pole.
 One rarely hears people asking what we should call the atheists who just want to avoid any meaningful debate or controversy.
 Could this be due to the fact that this is exactly how believers wish we would all behave?